-For example, the DEIS fails to assess the emissions resulting from the induced shale gas production that will result from construction and operation of the pipeline necessary to fulfill its claimed "need" for the project.
-While recognizing that "upstream development and production of natural gas might be a "reasonably foreseeable" effect of a proposed action" FERC asserts that " the actual scope and extent of potential GHG emissions from upstream natural gas production is not reasonably foreseeable" and as a result no consideration pursuant to the DEIS is necessary.
+For example, the EIS fails to assess the emissions resulting from the induced shale gas production that will result from construction and operation of the pipeline necessary to fulfill its claimed "need" for the project.
+While recognizing that "upstream development and production of natural gas might be a 'reasonably foreseeable' effect of a proposed action" FERC asserts that "the actual scope and extent of potential GHG emissions from upstream natural gas production is not reasonably foreseeable" and as a result no consideration pursuant to the EIS is necessary.
 This kind of double speak - shale gas production is reasonably foreseeable at the same time it is not reasonably foreseeable - does not provide firm, or legally defensible ground for FERC's failure to consider the GHG emissions or climate changing ramifications of shale gas production that will be the result of approval and construction of the PennEast pipeline.
 In fact the production of shale gas is reasonably foreseeable, and so too is the scope and extent of that production upon which a GHG emissions analysis can be performed.
-(See above analysis.)

-"Natural gas systems are the single largest source of anthropogenic methane emissions in the United States" contributing approximately 40% of the anthropogenic emissions of methane.
-He mission of methane to the atmosphere during the production and distribution of shale gas contributes to this fossil fuel's climate changing impacts.
+"Natural gas systems are the single largest source of anthropogenic methane emissions in the United States" contributing approximately 40% of the anthropogenic emissions of methane.52 Emission of methane to the atmosphere during the production and distribution of shale gas contributes to this fossil fuel's climate changing impacts.
 Methane is released to the atmosphere on multiple occasions during the shale gas extraction process.
 It has been estimated that "during the life cycle of an average shale-gas well, 3.6 to 7.9% of the total production of the well is emitted to the atmosphere as methane."
-75 Among the most recent scientific findings is that as much as 9% of the methane produced while drilling for gas is lost to the atmosphere.
-76 While a previous estimation that 4% was lost from the well fields had already raised alarm bells for many; 77 the new figure of 9% is increasing evidence of the massive methane contribution shale gas development provides to the atmosphere.
+Among the most recent scientific findings is that as much as 9% of the methane produced while drilling for gas is lost to the atmosphere.
+While a previous estimation that 4% was lost from the well fields had already raised alarm bells for many; the new figure of 9% is increasing evidence of the massive methane contribution shale gas development provides to the atmosphere.

-Additionally, large amounts of methane leak into the atmosphere during the "transport, storage and distribution" phases of the natural gas delivery process including during transmission through interstate pipelines like PennEast.78 Even conservative estimates of leakage during gas transmission, storage and distribution have given a range of up to 3.6%.79 Emissions from the transmission of natural gas occur along the length of pipeline project.
+Additionally, large amounts of methane leak into the atmosphere during the "transport, storage and distribution" phases of the natural gas delivery process including during transmission through interstate pipelines like PennEast.
+56 Even conservative estimates of leakage during gas transmission, storage and distribution